Robot Labor

 Work changes when robots enter the labor system itself.

-Robot Labor studies not only automation, but also restructuring: how work, coordination, value, and responsibility change when robotic systems become participants in organised labor.
+Robot Labor studies not only automation, but also restructuring: how work, coordination, value, and responsibility change when robotic systems become participants in organized labor.

 Labor